 The community of Stanley Mission sits on the banks of the Churchill River about 80 km north of La Ronge.
 If you’re planning an overnight or longer trip, stop at the Northern Store in town to arrange for safekeeping of your vehicle.

 A little less than halfway along the route lies Stanley Rapids and Little Stanley Rapids, with a short portage trail around the latter.
 As the river narrows approaching the rapids, watch for a cliff face on the north side.
 Just above the water is an impressive set of ancient pictographs – one of the most easily accessible major rock painting sites in the north.
-The paintings depict a thunderbird, bison, a caribou-like figure, human figures, and various other designs.
+The paintings depict a thunderbird, bison, a caribou-like figure, human figures, and other designs.

 Many local people take motor boats through the main Stanley Rapids, but those canoeing should head to Little Stanley Rapids.
 To get around these rapids, there is a short wooden ramp system with sliders, so you can generally slide your boat across without even unloading.
 Depending on water levels, it may be possible to run Little Stanley Rapids, but only attempt this if you’re proficient in whitewater canoeing and have scouted the route carefully.

-Shortly after leaving Drope Lake, the river narrows and makes a fairly sharp C-turn through Frog Narrows.
+Soon after Drope Lake, the river narrows and makes a fairly sharp C-turn through Frog Narrows.
 The water is faster here, and when water levels are high, the flow could be powerful enough to make it a bit of a struggle to paddle upstream on the return trip.
 Immediately after Frog Narrows is a tiny island that has been used for camping for many years.
 It’s a nice little spot, but if you stay here you’ll have to get firewood from the mainland.